Elliot2718/dbt-orchestration/README.md

 Simple dbt project for testing out orchestration tools

 # About
-The purpose of this repository is to provide a simple dbt project that can be used for testing out orchestration tools like airflow, prefect and dagster.
-These orchestration tools do not inherently have anything to do with dbt, but I am interested in how they work with it.
+The purpose of this repository is to provide a simple dbt project that can be used for testing out data pipeline orchestration tools like airflow, prefect and dagster.
+These tools do not inherently have anything to do with dbt, but I am interested in how they work with it.

 [dbt](https://www.getdbt.com/) is a (great) tool for managing transformations on data that has been loaded to a database.
 Here I use the command line version, which is open source.